 Meir Statman, Ph.D., is the Glenn Klimek Professor of Finance at Santa Clara University’s Leavy School of Business and author of Finance for Normal People: How Investors and Markets Behave.
-His latest book, Behavioral Finance: The Second Generation, is scheduled to be published by the Research Foundation of the CFA Institute later this year.
+His latest book, Behavioral Finance: The Second Generation, published by the Research Foundation of the CFA Institute, is available for free download.
 The topic of well-being has captured his attention for some time now and will be at the center of his next book.

 JOIN THE DISCUSSION: Discuss this article with fellow FPA Members through FPA's Knowledge Circles.

 Author’s note: This article draws on a BlackRock survey and interviews.